Renault FT 17

 Other Kits of the Same Subject

-Articles in Military Illustrated Modeller and IPM/USA Journal (see references below) have articles on building and superdetailing Meng's 1/35th scale kit of the Renault FT.
+I found articles [6, 7] on building and superdetailing Meng's 1/35th scale kit of the Renault FT.
 There are a number of kits of this subject, including RPM's own kit in 1/35th scale, Takom's 1/16th, and an old Matchbox kit in 1/76th scale.

 References Used